getpatchwork/patchwork/docs/development.md

     (.venv)$ pip install -r requirements-dev.txt

-**NOTE:** Once configured this does not need to be done again *unless* the requirements change, e.g. patchwork requires an updated version of Django.
+**NOTE:** Once configured this does not need to be done again *unless* the requirements change, e.g. Patchwork requires an updated version of Django.

 ## Initialize the Database